Store Hours

 Protect Your Garden With Mulch

-Finish it off with compost and mulch.
-Mulch controls weeds and keeps the soil moist.
+Nourish your garden bed with mulch and compost.
+Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more fruit and flowers.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster larger plants that bear more flowers and fruit.
+Mulch and compost can be purchased in-store, or you can learn how to make compost DIY-style.
+The next time you're searching for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
-For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
-Shop for the fertilizer, soil, and seeds you need in the aisles of your Ceres Garden Center, online, or on our mobile app.
+Late winter into early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+If you don't have a lawn, consider adding an outdoor rug, a pellet grill, or artificial grass to your patio.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Ceres Garden Center, online, or on our mobile app.
 Let's get growing together.

 1617 N Carpenter Rd